LinkedInLearning/docker-on-azure-4411435/chapter-01/video-06.md

 docker container stop <container_id>
 ```

-### Create a container registry using the Azure portal
+### Create a container registry using the Azure CLI
 ```
 az login